strawlab/drosophila_eye_map/README.txt

 This software package concerns the eye-map of `Drosophila melanogaster` made by Erich Buchner during his diplom thesis in 1971.
-These data were digitized from a high resolution scan of Buchner's figure and coverted to 3D and saved to the included file ``receptor_directions_buchner71.csv``.
+These data were digitized from a high resolution scan of Buchner's figure and converted to 3D and saved to the included file ``receptor_directions_buchner71.csv``.

 Python package requirements